piscoTech/GymTracker/README.md

 At the end your workout is automatically saved inside the Health app, if you're using an Apple Watch with detailed heart rate and calories.

 Backup and restore your workouts using iCloud Drive or export and share them with your friends.
-Backups and exported workout are in XML format and easily accessible from inside the iCloud Drive folder and app, you can manually edit them and importing them again, before import data is validated against this [XSD grammar](https://github.com/piscoTech/GymTracker/blob/master/Gym%20Tracker%20iOS/workout.xsd).
+Backups and exported workout are in XML format and easily accessible from inside the iCloud Drive folder and app, you can manually edit them and import them again, before import data is validated against this [XSD grammar](https://github.com/piscoTech/GymTracker/blob/master/Gym%20Tracker%20iOS/workout.xsd).

 Support me by buying the app on the AppStore<br>
 [![Download on the AppStore](http://www.marcoboschi.altervista.org/img/app_store_en.svg)](https://itunes.apple.com/us/app/gym-tracker-gym-workout-tracker/id1224155362?ls=1&mt=8)

 ## Project Setup
-The framework `MBLibrary` referenced by this project is available [here](https://github.com/piscoTech/MBLibrary), version currently in use is [1.2.2](https://github.com/piscoTech/MBLibrary/releases/tag/v1.2.2(9)).
+The framework `MBLibrary` referenced by this project is available [here](https://github.com/piscoTech/MBLibrary), version currently in use is [1.3](https://github.com/piscoTech/MBLibrary/releases/tag/v1.3(10)).

 ## Customization
-General behaviour of the app can be configured via global variables in `Main iOS & watchOS.swift`:
+General behaviour of the app can be configured via global and static variables:
+- File `Main iOS & watchOS.swift`:
+  * `healthReadData` and `healthWriteData`: The list of data types to be read and written to Health.
+- Class `GTRest`:

-* `maxRest`: Max rest period allowed in seconds, make sure it's a multiple of 30s.
+  * `maxRest`: Max rest period allowed in seconds, make sure it's a multiple of 30 seconds, or whatever you set in `restStep`.
-* `authRequired`, `healthReadData` and `healthWriteData`: Used to save the latest authorization requested in `UserDefaults`, when `authRequired` is greater than the saved value the user will be promped for authorization upon next launch, increment this value when adding new data to be read or write to `healthReadData` or `healthWriteData`.